ahmadbinshafqat/social-app/Readme.md

 - **Redis**: Integrated for caching purposes, optimizing performance, especially for frequently accessed data.
 - **Docker**: Containerized the application for easy deployment and consistent environment across different machines.

-## Contributing

-1. Fork the project.
-2. Create a feature branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a Pull Request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.